liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 trying to say. …You have some thoughts about the Royal Selection, don't you?\]

-Emilia grew impatient with Musica's anser, and leaned forward, pressing him further.
+Emilia grew impatient with Musica's answer, and leaned forward, pressing him further.
 Her question made Musica pause for a moment, and then he continued.

 That was――

-Musica: \[What we wanna negotiate with the Kingdom is the withdrawal of a candidate of the Royal Selection―― The half-elf candidate called Emilia.
+Musica: \[What we wanna negotiate with the Kingdom is the withdrawal of a candidate of the Royal Selection―― the half-elf candidate called Emilia.
 Therefore, I hope that y'all will become our hostages.\]

 This was a confession of an intention that was truly detrimental to the